1946

 Article 19.

 Japanese subjects are equal before the law.
-Japanese subjects may according to the qualifications determined in laws and ordinances, be appointed to civil or other public offices without discrimination.
+Japanese subjects may according to qualifications determined in laws and ordinances, be appointed to civil or other public offices without discrimination.

 Article 20.